clarkgrubb/data-tools/doc/xlsx-to-csv.1.md

 DIRECTORY must not already exist.

 .xlsx files are the format used by Excel since 2007.
-The .xlsx file format is an Open Office XML file formats defined by ECMA-376.
+The .xlsx file format defined by ECMA-376.
 An .xlsx file is a ZIP archive of a directory containing XML documents.

 Before 2007 Excel used the .xls format.  `xlsx-to-csv` cannot read .xls files.